 If you feel that your healthcare provider is ignoring your concerns, it is critical that you advocate for yourself.
 Your health is the most important matter.
 Seek another opinion.
 If you still feel the same, seek another.
 Begin documenting your symptoms, including dates, times, and details about what you are experiencing.
 You know your body better than anyone else, and you deserve to receive quality medical care.

 If a doctor’s dismissal of your symptoms or medical gaslighting cause you harm, reach out to an experienced medical malpractice lawyer.
 The Law Office of Kelley J. Johnson focuses exclusively on cases involving medical negligence, preventable errors, and fatal mistakes.
-Kelley J. Johnson has over 15 years of litigation experience.
+Kelley J. Johnson has nearly 20 years of litigation experience.
 She will take your concerns seriously and fight to make things right for you.
 Contact us today for a free and confidential case review.